raviqqe/pen-design/effect_system.md

 # Effect system

-- Impure functions are injected only as arguments to functions.
+- Side effects are injected only as arguments to functions.

 ## Effects